|Microfluidics and Multiphase Flow Laboratory|

 luminal content.
 These synthetic vesicles support fundamental studies

 on bacterial biofilms and membrane biology.
-Our energy research is focused
+Our energy research focuses

 fluid mechanics of the brain.

 11/13/17: Niko and Yaqun's paper published in Journal of Electrostatics